qihualiang/PanViz/README.md

 PanViz is reference-agnostic visualization of pan-genomes.
 It is a novel representation method based on the notion of consensus ordering that enables an intuitive, effective and interactive visualization of a pan-genome.
 The utility of such representation is visulizaed on  a web-based pan-genome browser that can present complex structural genomic variations.

 ##Using PanViz
-### Python pipeline dependencies
+### Installation
-PanViz requires the following CPAN-Perl modules to be installed:
+PanViz requires the following python packages installed:
 -   [alignment](https://pypi.org/project/alignment/)

 -   [Biopython](https://biopython.org)